isomerpages/singapore-customs-cms/_registration-services/Registration Services/activate-update-terminate-customs-account.md

 Notification of the application outcome is within:

-(i) four working hours if supporting documents are not required; or
+- four working hours if supporting documents are not required; or

-(ii) three working days upon receipt of complete supporting documents.
+- three working days upon receipt of complete supporting documents.

 ## How to Activate a Customs Account